etruel/wpematico/readme.txt

 == Changelog ==

 > See all detailed changelog at [WPeMatico Releases](https://wpematico.com/releases/)

+= 2.8.9 – Ago 3, 2025 =
+* Improved actions in the campaign list

 = 2.8.8 – Jul 24, 2025 =
 * **Fixes CSRF vulnerability** in plugin deactivation feedback system (reported by Wordfence).